 Peaches, tomatoes and avocados make the best fruit salsa for fish.
 This recipe uses grilled swordfish and can be ready and on the table in under 30 minutes.

 Grilling season is not over yet.
 Take advantage of these late summer and fall evenings with a grilled swordfish dinner served with a fresh fruit salsa that’s light and delicious.

 I try to incorporate plenty of fish in my diet.
-It can be tough because my husband is not a big seafood fan.
-I could eat it every day!
+It can be tough because my husband is not a big seafood fan, but I could eat it every day!

 He prefers milder tasting fish and lucky for him swordfish fits his expectations.

-I would describe it as firm and meaty.
-Perfect for grilling because it keeps its texture and doesn't fall apart when cooking.
-It has a slightly sweet, mild flavor.
-It's delicious with a summer fruit salsa.
+I would describe grilled swordfish as firm and meaty.
+Steaks are perfect for the grill because it keeps its texture and doesn’t fall apart when cooking.
+Swordfish has a slightly sweet, mild flavor.
+It’s delicious prepared with a summer fruit salsa.

 But back in Ohio I buy it frozen and let it thaw in the refrigerator until I’m ready to use it.

 For this recipe, I mixed together a summer fruit salsa of peaches, tomatoes and avocados and tossed it with lime juice and fresh herbs from the garden.